On the Treatment of Cluster Headaches

 “These are just a few patients in a completely unblinded study; you would certainly expect some placebo effect, still, this is an interesting study, and it certainly warrants further investigation.”

-When I asked Prof. Goadsby if he would support a petition on the reclassification of psilocybin, his response was something along the lines of needing to “see more evidence that it works”, which wasn’t very helpful or encouraging to say the least.
+When I asked Prof. Goadsby if he would support a petition on the reclassification of psilocybin, his response was something along the lines of needing to “see more evidence that it works”, which wasn’t very encouraging to say the least.

 International Clinical Research